 How to refinance my car

 Does it make sense to refinance?
 Here are a few things you’ll want to take into account when deciding if refinancing is the right move for you:

-d.
-Vehicle’s age: There are lenders out there who won’t refinance older vehicles — or those with high mileage; generally over 10 years old or 140,000 miles.
+- Vehicle’s age: There are lenders out there who won’t refinance older vehicles or those with high mileage.
+For instance, you may have trouble refinancing your auto loan if your car is more than 10 years old or has more than 140,000 miles on it.

 2. Examine your credit

 If you’ve been making on-time payments for all your bills—including your current auto loan payment—it’s possible that your credit has improved, which makes qualifying for refinancing easier.